michaelvobejda/columbAPI/README.md

 I need to get an Apple developer account, request the app to be added to the App store, and then announce the project to the house!

+# Stop ranting.
+How do I run this on my machine?
+- Install node.js
+- `npm install -g ionic cordova typescript`